 PAST ROUNDTABLE ARCHIVES

-Last Spring the Burlington County Library System conducted three Historians Roundtables.
+In 2011 the Burlington County Library System conducted four Historians Roundtables.
 Burlington County Historian, Joe Laufer, was joined by his friend and fellow historian, Paul W. Schopp, and former county historian, Dave Kimball, in the informal chats at the Mount Holly Library and Lyceum, the Library Company of Burlington, and the Evesham Library during the spring.
 “We originally planned to hold the forums at the Headquarters Library in Westampton, but decided to take the show on the road because of the constraints of space caused by the major reconstruction being conducted here,” Laufer stated from his office located adjacent to the New Jersey Room of the county library.
 “In a way, this will be a plus, enabling us to bring the program to local communities,” the historian commented.
 The round tables encourage the public to air their historical questions and issues with these experts, and with other local community historians who are invited to participate.

 FIRST ROUNDTABLE: Saturday, February 26, 2011 - Mt.
 Holly Library and Lyceum.